Mona Ghaderi

-Mona Ghaderi (Persian: مونا قادری, born May 24, 1980) is an Iranian former professional volleyball player and the current manager of Iran's national women's paddle team.
+Mona Ghaderi (Persian: مونا قادری, born May 24, 1980) is an Iranian former professional volleyball player and the current manager of Iran's national women's padel team.

 Career

 Ghaderi started playing football at a young age and was later invited to the national volleyball team.
-After participating in the Iranian Volleyball league, she turned to paddle sport in 2015.
-She is currently heading the national paddle team of Iran after receiving first-class certification.
-In 2022, she was appointed as the deputy chairwoman of the Women Paddle Association of Iran.
+After participating in the Iranian Volleyball League, she turned to padel in 2015.
+She is currently heading the national padel team of Iran after receiving first-class certification.
+In 2022, she was appointed as the deputy chairwoman of the Women Padel Association of Iran.

 Personal life

 Her father is Khosrow Ghaderi, who was an athlete and volleyball coach.